groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/xlsb-to-docm.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-XLSB"
+        - icon: "far fa-file-excel"
           title: " About XLSB File Format"
           content: |
             XLSB file format specifies the Excel Binary File Format, which is a collection of records and structures that specify Excel workbook content.
 The content can include unstructured or semi-structured tables of numbers, text, or both numbers and text, formulas, external data connections, charts and images.
 Unlike XLSX (which is based on Open XML file format), the XLSB represents binary Excel workbook file.
-XLSB files can be read and written to faster which makes them useful for working with large files.
-XLSB is seldom used to store workbooks as XLSX (and previously XLS) are the most common user selected file formats for saving workbooks.
-It can be opened by Microsoft Office 2007 and above.

           link: "https://docs.fileformat.com/spreadsheet/xlsb/"

     format:
         # format loop
-        - icon: "far fa-file-word-o"
+        - icon: "far fa-file-word"
           title: " About DOCM File Format"
           content: |
             DOCM files are Microsoft Word 2007 or higher generated documents with the ability to run macros.
 It is similar to DOCX file format but the ability to run macros makes it different from DOCX.
-Like DOCX, DOCM files can be store text, images, tables, shapes, charts and other contents.The capability to run macros make it easy to save time by executing the series of commands in the form of recorded actions for automatic completion of a task.
+Like DOCX, DOCM files can be store text, images, tables, shapes, charts and other contents.
+The capability to run macros make it easy to save time by executing the series of commands in the form of recorded actions for automatic completion of a task.
 DOCM files can be opened and edited in Microsoft Word 2007 and above.

           link: "https://docs.fileformat.com/word-processing/docm/"